 For the labia majora, a procedure known as the labia majoraplasty is done by removing 2 crescent-shaped sections of skin.
 If there is excess fatty tissue, liposuction can be performed on the area to remove it.
 After, the skin is trimmed and sutured together to create the desired look.

 All sutures utilized are self-dissolvable and disappear within six weeks.

 Women who have experienced labial stretching or tearing during childbirth or women suffering from labia minora hypertrophy can benefit from this procedure.
 Abnormally large labia can cause irritation and discomfort during certain activities and sports.
 Also, women who are self-conscious regarding asymmetrical labia can gain self-esteem by achieving a more proportionate and balanced look.

 Labiaplasty is easily paired with vaginoplasty or other gynecological procedures, such as hysterectomy, urinary stress incontinence, and endometrial ablations.
+Both the majoraplasty and minoraplasty labiaplasty surgery procedures can be done at the same time, if the patient wishes to change the appearance of both the labia majora and labia minora.
 They also can be performed in conjunction with plastic surgeries like breast augmentation and/or tummy tucks.

 Why Choose Dr. David Ghozland For Your Procedure?